 - They hatch in late spring in 1-4 inches of soil.

 - The worms grow during the summer and the adults start laying eggs in August.

 - We don't know how many eggs each adult can lay.

-- Eggs are very small but can be identified—for more on jumping worm egg identification visit this website.
+- Eggs are very small but can be identified.
 Removing eggs is likely impractical.
+The University of Wisconsin–Madison has more on jumping worm egg identification.

 - In Minnesota, jumping worms have been found in home and landscape gardens.

 - They are surface and shallow-soil dwellers and have a large potential range within the state.